 Anyhoo, enough about me!
-Today, in the spirit of the New Year and in wanting to help you feel your best on the first day of 2014 despite some potential indulgences this evening, I’m going to share with you the holistic nutritionist’s guide to avoiding or at least mitigating a hangover!
+Today, in the spirit of the New Year and in wanting to help you feel your best on the first day of the year despite some potential indulgences this evening, I’m going to share with you the holistic nutritionist’s guide to avoiding or at least mitigating a hangover!
 So without further ado here are some of my helpful hints for keeping your body as healthy as possible even if you do imbibe one too many tonight 😉

 Electrolytes are minerals your body needs to function optimally (technically they are ions in solution that have the capacity to conduct electricity).
 They tend to include minerals such sodium, potassium, magnesium, chloride, and bicarbonate.